 Once astilbe flowers have lost their color, the stems may be cut to the ground and removed.
 You may also leave the flowers in place.
 The faded plumes will usually last until early winter, continuing to adding height and visual interest to your garden.

-In early spring, pull away any spent foliage and flowers.
-Astilbe can be a little slow to emerge, so don’t despair if you don't see them right away.
+Astilbe are slow to emerge in spring, so you may not see them right away.
 Watch for the new shoots, which are typically dark red.
-Fertilize in the spring by applying ¼ cup of granular all-purpose fertilizer around the base of the plant (follow package directions).
+Before the sprouts come up, you can pull away any spent foliage and flowers.
+Fertilize your astilbe in spring by applying approximately ¼ cup of granular all-purpose fertilizer around each plant (follow package directions).